-Parser for reading 'Varian Workstation' SMS file.
+Reads 'Varian Workstation' SMS files.

 Arguments